rdesmartin/academic-digital-garden/_pages/index.md

   Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
 </p>

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
+This digital garden template has separate notes for academic papers, which are automatically generated from a BibTeX bibliography file.
+It is free, open source and the code is [on GitHub](https://github.com/rdesmartin/academic-digital-garden).

+It is based on Maxime Vaillancourt's [great template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) and the paper notes management was inspired by Alistair Reid's [RelatedWork website](https://github.com/alastairreid/RelatedWork)

-The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+The original [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll) still applies and is the best way to get started.

 <strong>Recently updated notes</strong>